Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

 - "Who are we?"

 objectives:
-- "Introduction to Australian BioCommons, Sydney Informatics Hub and Pawsey Supercomputing center"
+- "Introduction to Australian BioCommons, Sydney Informatics Hub and Pawsey Supercomputing Center"

 keypoints:
 - Australian BioCommons ...